-Ryan school murder: Manohar Lal Khattar says allegations against Haryana Police being probed
+Ryan school murder: Manohar Lal Khattar says allegations against Haryana Police being probed - Firstpost

 "The matter is being investigated and action will be taken against the guilty," Khattar said in Ambala.

-Kumar, who was arrested by the Gurugram Police in connection with the killing of Pradyuman, was released from the Bhondsi jail after a Gurugram court granted him bail.
+Kumar, who was arrested by the Gurugram Police in connection with the murder of the Class 2 student, was released from the Bhondsi jail after a Gurugram court granted him bail.

 He has not got a clean chit from the CBI.